 You can see more details and advice about making the switch at the official Android website.

 How to Backup Your Google Drive Files and Gmail Emails

 Remember that using the Google Drive Backups feature will not back up your files stored within Google Drive or your emails.
 It will also not back up photos that are stored within Google Photos that are not on your mobile device.

 Google Drive data is not automatically backed up.
 The files are stored in the cloud, meaning you do not need to physically save them, but if you delete a file from the cloud, it will only be recoverable up to 25 days after it was deleted.
 Deleted emails are stored in the Trash folder and are kept for 30 days before they are permanently deleted.
 Once out of this grace period, it is unlikely that you will be able to recover your lost data.

 To ensure your Google Apps data is properly backed up, you can use Spinbackup automatic daily backup service, which will run in the background and backup all your data securely to external cloud storage so it can be recovered easily when needed.

-This service is free for individual users to backup up to 4GB of data and is quick and easy to setup – you can open an account and start backing up your data today.
+This online backup service is free for individual users to backup up to 4GB of data and is quick and easy to set up – you can open an account and start backing up your data today.